-NOW, THEREFORE, BE IT RESOLVED by the Township Committee of the Township of Urion in the County of Union, State of New Jersey, being the Geverning Body thereof, as follows:
+NOW, THEREFORE, BE IT RESOLVED by the Township Committee of the Township of Union in the County of Union, State of Now Jorsoy, being the Govorning Body thereof, as follows:

-- That the Mayor be and is hereby authorized and directed to submit the Consolidated Plan documents, including all undorstandings and assurances contained therein to the fullest extent of the funding allowed and determined by the Department of Housing and Urban Development to act as the authorized representative of the Township of Union and to provide such additional information as may be required. - That the Mayor and such other appropriate and responsiblo officials be and they are authorized and directed to execute on behalf of the Township of Union such certification and certifications as may be required under the Program/Plan
+- That the Mayor be and is hereby authorized and directed to submit the Consolidated Plan documents, including all undorstandings and assurances contained therein to the fullest extent of the funding allowed and determined by the Department of Housing and Urban Development to act as the authorized representative of the Township of Union and th provide such additional information as may be required. ÷ - That the Mayor and such other appropriate and responsible officials be and they are authorized and directed to execute on behalf of the Township of Union such certification and cartifications as may be required under the Program/Plan. evi